NTTLimitedRD/plumbery/docs/tutorial.docker.rst

 * Add a Network Domain
 * Add an Ethernet network
 * Deploy a large Ubuntu server
+* Provide 32 CPU and 256 MB of RAM to each node
+* Add a virtual disk of 100 GB
-* Monitor this server
+* Monitor this server in the real-time dashboard
-* Assign a public IPv4 address
+* Assign a public IPv4 address to each node
 * Add address translation to ensure end-to-end IP connectivity
 * Add firewall rule to accept TCP traffic on port 22 (ssh)
+* Combine the virtual disks into a single expanded logical volume (LVM)
+* Install a new SSH key to secure remote communications
+* Configure SSH to reject passwords and to prevent access from root account
 * Install Docker
+* Allow non-root account to use Docker

 Fittings plan
 -------------